What makes Barbara Sharon a good Portuguese teacher?

 Brazilian Portuguese provides the best foundation for

 real-world communication.
+Check out:

 Do I need to roll my R?